 Reusable surgical instruments did have a solid ROI, even under realistic conditions, which made the model’s use of unrealistic, credibility-destroying assumptions unnecessary and counterproductive.

-We will have more on submerged value in next month’s issue.
 For now the takeaway is: measuring the value of almost anything, though challenging, is possible using Impacts Science.
 A few basic principles, and the right questions, will raise submerged value to the surface, measure catalytic impact, and help overcome both technical and non-technical issues.